 - Get Inspiration from others, as well as Creativity and Learning-to-learn skills;

 - Effectively deal with the Pros and Cons of living together and learning together.

 As educators, trainers and teachers know, managing collaboration, cooperation, as well as working groups and teams requires skills.
 This course aims at fostering them through active reflections and hands-on activities that will be suitable for different subjects and applicable at different levels.

-By the end of the course, you will know how to better manage collaborative and cooperative learning strategies in your class, modeling activities that make learning more fun and effective, improve school relationships, and promote your students’ personal and social growth.
+By the end of the course, you will know how to better manage collaborative and cooperative learning strategies in your class, modelling activities that make learning more fun and effective, improve school relationships, and promote your students’ personal and social growth.